-[IM]: Multi Shot Noise Reduction]

-This applies noise reduction with higher image quality than [High].
-For a single photo, four shots are taken continuously and aligned and merged automatically into a single JPEG image.

-The image will be recorded with noise reduction applied.

-If you play back or directly print a RAW + I L or RAW image with the camera, the effect of the high ISO speed noise reduction may look minimal.
-Check the noise reduction effect or print noise-reduced images with Digital Photo Professional (EOS software, p.420).
+- Select the desired noise reduction level, then press < (si) >. - [Image: Multi Shot Noise Reduction] This applies noise reduction with higher image quality than [High].
+For a single photo, four shots are taken continuously and aligned and merged automatically into a single JPEG image. - Take the picture. - The image will be recorded with noise reduction applied. - If you play back or directly print a MM + 1 L or MM image with the camera, the effect of the high ISO speed noise reduction may look minimal.
+Check the noise reduction effect or print noise-reduced images with Digital Photo Professional (EOS software, p.404).